karlbrown87/TunnelVPN/README.md

    - **Check 2**: Verifies if there is internet access by pinging `8.8.8.8`.
 If not, it prints an error message and exits.

 6. **Static IP Configuration**:
-   - Creates the `ipp.txt` file in

-openvpn

- and adds an initial IP if it doesn't exist.
+   - Creates the `ipp.txt` file in `/etc/openvpn/` and adds an initial IP if it doesn't exist.
    - Prompts for the client's name and assigns a static IP on the internal network.

 7. **Operating System Detection**: